-As a means to engage students during class and provide instantaneous feedback around student learning, interactive polling has become a classroom staple.
-And it's no surprise; in a world where instant gratification and immediate replies are expected, it feels right to have a classroom response system that asks students questions and requires immediate responses in real-time.
+In order to engage students during class and provide instantaneous feedback around student learning, interactive polling has become a classroom staple.
+And it's no surprise — in a world where instant gratification and immediate replies are expected, it feels right to have a classroom response system that asks students questions and requires immediate responses in real-time.

 We wouldn't be Flipd if we didn't have a solution that flips polling on its head.
-With our latest feature, Flipd Poll, students are posed a single question at the end of class and are given 24 hours to explore an answer before submitting a response.
+With a Flipd Poll, students are posed a single question at the end of class and are given 24 hours to explore an answer before submitting a response.

 The Advantage of Polling After Class